squarism/squarism.github.io/_posts/2018-11-08-testing-is-a-spectrum.markdown

 email or a Slack message which sits and rots.

 Pros/Cons: I don't know many projects doing purely this.
-I guess the pro is not being religious about letting tests drive the design
+I guess the pro is not being religious about letting tests drive the design.

 ### Test Driven Development